 Lack of proper sleep results in a decrease in cognitive performance, elevated stress levels, a comprised immune system, and a host of other unpleasant things.

-What can happen if you don’t follow the above steps?
+What can happen if you do not follow the above steps?

-If you want to feel like a loser do the the opposite of the above ten habits and routines.
-The following is what could result:
+If you want to feel like a loser, do the the opposite of the above ten habits.
+The following is what can result:

 - A large gap in your resume which does not sit well with potential future employers.
 Finding a new job becomes more difficult.